tsukinoko-kun/ClayMan/Readme.md

 ```

 ## Closing Elements
 If using the classic Clay macros or using ClayMan's `element` function, closing of elements is automatic.
-The main catch with `openElement` and `openElementWithParams` is that you must close each element manually.
+The main catch with `openElement` and `openElementWithParams` is that you must close each element manually by calling `closeElement`.
 This can be a bit tricky to keep track of when deeply nesting child elements.
 The ClayMan class does automatically close any forgotten elements to prevent crashes, but it may not close them where you need them closed.
 One good way to make things easier is to isolate all child elements in a block and close afterward:

 ```cpp
 ClayMan.openElementWithParams(